Winterization in Houston: Why It’s More Important Than You Think

 1. Insulate Exposed Pipes

-Pipes in unheated areas (like your attic, garage, and crawlspaces) should be wrapped in foam insulation.
-This helps keep them warm and less likely to freeze.
+Pipes in unheated areas like your attic, garage, and crawl spaces should be wrapped in foam insulation to help prevent freezing.

 2. Disconnect and Drain Outdoor Hoses